octoclonius/swissh/README.md

 To contribute, please follow the general outline presented by GitHub: <https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project>.

 ### Dependencies
 If you do not have Node.js, you can install it with [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) on macOS and Linux.
 On Windows, you can use [nvm-windows](https://github.com/coreybutler/nvm-windows?tab=readme-ov-file#overview).
-Then, run `nvm install --lts` and `nvm use --lts`.
+Then, run `nvm install 21` and `nvm use 21`.

 ### Running Locally
 WISSH can also be built and run on your local machine for development.